+- DfE (2015) 'The Prevent duty' - DfE (2018) 'Working Together to Safeguard Children' - DfE (2018) 'Disqualification under the Childcare Act 2006' - DfE (2022) 'Keeping children safe in education 2022' - HM Government (2020) 'multi-agency statutory guidance on female genital mutilation' - HM Government (2021) 'Channel Duty Guidance: Protecting people vulnerable to being drawn into terrorism'

+Home Office and Foreign, Commonwealth and Development Office (2022) 'multiagency statutory guidance for dealing with forced marriage and multi-agency practice guidelines: Handling cases of forced marriage'

+Non Statutory guidance
-- HM Government (2014) 'multi-agency practice guidelines: Handling cases of Forced Marriage' - DfE (2018) 'Working together to safeguard children' - DfE (2015) 'What to do if you're worried a child is being abused' - DfE (2015) 'Information sharing' - DfE (2015) 'The Prevent duty' - DfE (2021) 'Keeping children safe in education' - DfE (2016) 'Disqualification under the Childcare Act 2006' - DfE (2017) 'Child sexual exploitation' - DfE (2021) 'Sexual violence and sexual harassment between children in schools and colleges' - DfE (1989) Children's Act Private Fostering

-1.2.
-The Governing body takes seriously its responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our Academy to identify, assess, and support those children who are suffering harm.

-1.3.
-This policy applies to all members of staff, volunteers, visitors, and governors in the Academy.
+- DfE (2015) 'What to do if you're worried a child is being abused' - DfE (2017) 'Child sexual exploitation' - DfE (2018) 'Information sharing' - DfE (2020) 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' - DfE (2021) 'Teachers' Standards' - DfE (2022) 'Recruit teachers from overseas' - Department of Health and Social Care (2022) 'Virginity testing and hymenoplasty: multi-agency guidance' - 1.2.
+The Local Governing board takes seriously its responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our School to identify, assess, and support those children who are suffering harm. - 1.3.
+This policy applies to all members of staff, volunteers, visitors, and governors in the school.